 Now as many of you know, I enjoy a well-made Margarita any time of year, come rain or shine.

 But my tendency to tinker has led me to test out lots of variations on the cocktail.
-And this Cinco de Mayo, there is no reason that you shouldn’t have a go at it either.
+And there is no reason that you shouldn’t have a go at it either.

 1. Experiment with Your Tequila